-Open Textbook Design
+Design

-This open textbook is designed in 12 chapters featuring a spectrum of current and relevant Canadian business communication topics.
+This open textbook is designed in 15 chapters featuring a spectrum of current and relevant Canadian business communication topics.

-In chapters 2 to 12 of this open textbook you will be introduced to three business professionals in three different disciplines as follows:
+Throughout the book you will be introduced to three business professionals in three different disciplines as follows:

 Abe is an international graduate student from Ethiopia that recently completed her Canadian MBA program.
 She is in her first post-MBA role working as a Personal Finance Advisor at a major bank.